Our Support Team is Fully Devoted to Making Your Job Easier!

 Unlimited Technical Support Freely Available by Phone and Email

 Admiral Instruments is always ready and willing to answer questions from anyone, whether you are an existing customer or if you use potentiostats from other companies.
 We love to brainstorm creative ways to run experiments.

 This page contains resources to help answer questions about how to operate our Squidstats, Zennium Workstations, and more.

 For in-person support, please contact us to discuss available options or to schedule an individual appointment at an upcoming conference Admiral Instruments plans to attend.

 This application note introduces the differences between using a serial connection versus a parallel connection when using Squidstats to measure interconnected electrochemical systems.

 Any Squidstat potentiostat can be a very useful tool for quality control testing and to evaluate new material formulations for corrosion protection.

 Application Notes & How-To Guides

-EIS is very popular because it’s a powerful method that can be used for anything from routine testing to cutting edge R&D of next-generation electrochemical systems.
+EIS is a popular, powerful measurement method that can be used for anything from routine testing to cutting edge R&D of next-generation electrochemical systems.